shahwar92/M2_CarProtection/1_Requirements/README.md

 ## How

-    This system can fit every vehicle.
+    This system can fit every in vehicle.
+All it is doing that the ultra sonic sensor detects the obstacle and inform the driver to slow down its speed.

 # Detail requirements
 ##  High level Requirements